Calculation Of Uncertainty In Physics

 Several methods exist for quantifying uncertainty, depending on the nature of the measurements and the sources of error.

 1. Absolute Uncertainty: This represents the magnitude of uncertainty in a single measurement.
 It's expressed in the same units as the measurement itself.
-For example, if a length is measured as 10.0 ± 0.1 cm, the absolute uncertainty is 0.1 cm.
+Here's one way to look at it: if a length is measured as 10.0 ± 0.1 cm, the absolute uncertainty is 0.1 cm.

 2. Relative Uncertainty (or Percentage Uncertainty): This expresses the uncertainty as a fraction or percentage of the measured value.
 It provides a normalized measure of uncertainty, making it easier to compare uncertainties in measurements with different magnitudes.
 It is calculated as: